develodesign/play-on-scroll/README.md

-# Play HTML5 Videos On Scroll
+# Play HTML Videos On Scroll

 jQuery plugin that will play video elements when you scroll down the page.